-Our menu contains many south Vietnamese dishes, such as Vietnamese hu tieu noodle soup, which is one of our specialities, but also many grilled dishes where you can wrap your food in rice paper.
-(The city of Can Tho is known for its floating market and being the village of rice paper making.)
+Our menu contains many south Vietnamese dishes, such as hu tieu noodle soup, as well as many grilled dishes where you can wrap your food in rice paper (from the floating market of Can Tho).

-As well as many south Vietnamese dishes, we have also taken inspiration from classic street food dishes as such as the very popular and traditional pho noodle soup and also the Vietnamese pancake.
+As well as many south Vietnamese dishes, we've also taken inspiration from classic street food dishes such as the traditional pho noodle soup and also the Vietnamese pancake.
 Using the finest ingredients and the knowledge from our expert chefs who have had more than 30 years' experience, we aim to capture the aromatic flavours of Vietnam.

 |Venue name:||Tay Do Restaurant||Contact:|

 |Do you own this business?|